How to Apply Load Model 1 (LM 1) on Highway Bridges

 – Load Model 1 (LM 1): This load model reproduces traffic loads to be used for local and global verifications.
 It is made up of concentrated load and UDL, which can be thought of in terms of HA load of BS 5900, even though they are very different.

-– Load Model 2 (LM 2): This load model reproduces effects on short structural members, and it is composed of single axle load on specific rectangular tire contact areas.
+– Load Model 2 (LM 2): This load model reproduces effects on short structural members and is composed of single axle load on specific rectangular tyre contact areas.

 – Load Model 3 (LM 3): This is for special vehicles, and it is to be considered on request.
 It represents abnormal vehicles.